Engel-type subgroups and length parameters of finite groups: Direct products of nonabelian finite simple groups

 \begin{proof} Let $T_i$ denote the kernel of the $i$th projection of $H$.
 Then intersections of some of the $T_i$ form a series as in Lemma \ref{bou}. \end{proof}

 For the rest of the section we shall work under the following setting.

-\bh Let $S=S_1\times\dots\times S_r$ be a direct product of $r$ isomorphic finite non-abelian simple groups and let $\f$ be the natural automorphism of $S$ of order $r$ that regularly permutes the $S_i$. \eh
+\begin{hyp} Let $S=S_1\times\dots\times S_r$ be a direct product of $r$ isomorphic finite non-abelian simple groups and let $\varphi$ be the natural automorphism of $S$ of order $r$ that regularly permutes the $S_i$. \end{hyp}

-Note that $S$ has no proper normal $\f$-invariant subgroups.
-In particular, $[S,\f ]=S$.
+Note that $S$ has no proper normal $\varphi$-invariant subgroups.
+In particular, $[S,\varphi ]=S$.

-Let $D=C_S(\f )$ be the diagonal.
-More generally, a subgroup of $S$ that is the diagonal (with respect to $\f $) in the product of some of the $S_i$ (not necessarily of all) is called a \textit{$d$-subgroup}.
+Let $D=C_S(\varphi )$ be the diagonal.
+More generally, a subgroup of $S$ that is the diagonal (with respect to $\varphi $) in the product of some of the $S_i$ (not necessarily of all) is called a \textit{$d$-subgroup}.
 More precisely, a $d$-subgroup has the form

-where dots denote segments of 1s (possibly empty).
+with segments of 1s (possibly empty) between the $a_{i_j}$.
 In cases where we want to indicate the set of indices $I=\{i_1,\dots ,i_l\}$ of nontrivial coordinates in a $d$-subgroup, we call it a $d(I)$-subgroup.